 Washington, DC, also has a thriving food truck scene.
 Use an app such as Food Truck Fiesta to learn where to find food trucks during your visit.
 You can also save money by eating during happy hour – another popular local tradition – or by packing a picnic and carrying it to the Mall or the National Zoo.

 Getting Around Washington, DC

 Washington, DC, boasts an extensive Metrorail ("Metro") and Metrobus system.
 Most visitors choose to take the Metro, but you should consider taking the DC Circulator bus if you want to go to Georgetown, which lacks a Metro stop.
 The DC Circulator also serves Union Station, the Mall and the Washington Navy Yard, which is very close to Nationals Park.
-Each ride costs $1; seniors pay 50 cents.
-Buy an all-day pass for $3 at Commuter Direct's website (you will need a printer), visit The Commuter Store in Arlington, Virginia, or Odenton, Maryland, to buy a one-day, three-day or weekly pass, or use your Metro SmarTrip card or exact change to pay for each ride you take.
+The Circulator Bus is free to ride.

 All Metro rail cars, stations and buses are wheelchair-accessible.
 Metro station elevators are somewhat problematic, as they tend to break down.
 If you are a wheelchair user, check WMATA's online elevator outage report before you leave your hotel for the day.

 The free (as of this writing) DC Streetcar connects Union Station with H Street and Benning Road NE.